-CalcuCafé is a web and mobile app that helps Peruvian farmers track their coffee production costs.
+CalcuCafé is a web and mobile tool that helps Peruvian farmers track their coffee production costs.
+Farmers enter data on their crop yield, transportation costs, etc., and the system figures out what price point will allow them to break even.
 I joined the Cornell UX research team leading the project in order to redesign the tool from a prototype into a production-ready system.

 Male / 45 years old / Coffee farmer

 Passionate about coffee production (farm has been in his family for decades)

 Open to data-driven decisions (eager to improve and increase quality of his coffee)

 Stressed about losing crop yield to pests or disease

 Visits co-op in the city every few months to meet with technicians about management decisions (i.e. loans, renting vehicles, etc.)